masakifukunishi/algorithm-data-structure-crash-course/array.md

 ## What is pros and cons about array?

+### Pros

+- Random Access

+  - Arrays provide constant-time access to individual elements based on their index.
+This means you can access any element directly using its index without iterating through the entire array.

+- Efficient use of memory

+  - Arrays store elements in contiguous memory locations, which allows for efficient memory management.

+- Easy Iteration
+  - Arrays provide a straightforward way to iterate over their elements using loops or iterators.
+This makes it convenient to perform operations on each element or process the entire array.

+### Cons

+- Fixed Size **(For fixed size array)**

+  - Arrays have a fixed size, meaning they cannot dynamically grow or shrink once they are created.
+This inflexibility can be problematic if you need to store a varying number of elements or if the required size is not known in advance.

+- Wasted Memory

+  - If an array is not fully populated with elements, there may be wasted memory space.
+If the size of the array is much larger than the number of elements it contains, it can result in inefficient memory usage.

+- Insertion and Deletion Overhead[^1]

+  - Inserting or deleting elements in the middle of an array requires shifting subsequent elements, which can be computationally expensive.

+  [^1]: 1 つめの脚注への参照です。

 ## When do we use array?

 ## What is the time & space complexity of following instruction.
 Why do think that?